summarization2019/summarization2019.github.io/invitedspeakers.md

 * <a href="https://www4.comp.polyu.edu.hk/~cswjli/">Wenjie Li</a> (The Hong Kong Polytechnic University) <br>
 *Title*: Beyond Sequence-to-Sequence Neural Summarization <br>
+*Bio*: Dr. Wenjie Li received the BSc and MSc degrees from Tianjin University, China, and the PhD degree from the Department of Systems Engineering and Engineering Management, Chinese University of Hong Kong, Hong Kong.
+Currently she is an associate professor in the Department of Computing, Hong Kong Polytechnic University.
+Her research interests include text summarization, machine conversation, natural language understanding and generation.
+She has directed and participated in quite a number of research projects and published more than 200 papers in major international journals and conference proceedings, including IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Neural Networks and Learning Systems, ACM Transactions on Information Systems, Computational Linguistics, ACL, AAAI, IJCAI, WWW, and SIGIR.
+She has served as the information officer of SIGHAN and the acting editor of Transactions of the Association for Computational Linguistics. <br>

 * <a href="http://www.lr.pi.titech.ac.jp/~oku/index-e.html">Manabu Okumura</a> (Tokyo Institute of Technology) <br>